replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/journald.md

 The results of the `journald` collector are stored in the `host-collectors/journald` directory of the bundle.
 Two files per collector execution will be stored in this directory.

 - `[collector-name].txt` - output of the logs from `journalctl`
 - `[collector-name]-info.json` - the command that was executed, its exit code and any output read from `stderr`.
-See example below
+See the example below:

 ```json
 {